 Aspects of the GDPR also reflect the growing interrelationships between personal data protection and other once-siloed areas of law and regulation.
 The new data portability right, for example, is tied to consumer protection and consumer choice, as well as to competition law concerns.
 PIPEDA is barely adequate to address privacy considerations — and it is not adequate to address the much more complex personal data ecosystem that is emerging.

-Just as the boundaries between private sector and public sector are becoming more difficult to navigate in contexts such as smart cities, the boundaries between public sector and private sector have become increasingly blurred.
-Governments contract with private sector companies for data and algorithms and private sector companies seek access to valuable data collected by governments.
+Just as the boundaries between the private sector and the public sector are becoming more difficult to navigate in contexts such as smart cities, the boundaries between the public sector and the private sector have become increasingly blurred.
+Governments contract with private sector companies for data and algorithms, and private sector companies seek access to valuable data collected by governments.
 At the same time, law enforcement and national security agencies are pressuring governments for new ways to tap into the vast stores of personal information collected by private sector companies.
 A national data strategy must take into account these relationships, their impacts, and the needed boundaries and necessary transparency to preserve our social and democratic values.

 Data security is a crucial issue for a national data strategy.
 Data security protects privacy, and it also protects against harmful criminal activity directed against individuals (for example, identity theft), corporations (for example, industrial espionage, disruption of services) and governments (for example, service disruptions, national security).
 Data security issues are currently addressed through data protection laws, on the one hand, and, on the other, through criminal-law sanctions.
 A growing number of high-profile data security breaches in the private and public sector have contributed to the growth industry in class action law suits for data breaches.
 And, while the losses mount, it is apparent that a great deal more needs to be done to improve data security practices and recourses.